on-the-t/on-the-t.github.io/_posts/2017-5-7-Official-Bias.md

 <iframe width="900" height="700" frameborder="0" scrolling="no" src="https://plot.ly/~on-the-t/1180.embed"></iframe>

 Sadly, this impact bias is much harder to detect than a bad call but more likely to occur than the kind of mistake we saw in the Monte Carlo semifinal.
 But there are ways the system could be remedied.
 I would propose an independent review, like what is used in the MLB, that would be done for every overturned 'out' call.
 Because this review would be anonymous and the decision-makers distant from the actual match, impact bias would be less likely.
-It is just a matter of making sure the review would be speedy enough not to be acceptable to fans and players.
+It is just a matter of making sure the review would be speedy enough to be acceptable to fans and players.

 {% include twitter_plug.html %}